 All keys and key materials are zeroized after they are used, except for the FVEK.
-The FVEK is zeroized when the module is unloaded from memory after control has been transferred to WinLoad.efi.
+The FVEK is zeroized when the module is unloaded from memory after control has been transferred to WinLoad.efi or WinResume.efi.

 7.2.2 Persistent Keys